ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-about-calculating-standard-cost.md

 1. Updating costs at the component and capacity levels.
 For more information, see the **Suggest Item Standard Cost** and **Suggest Capacity Standard Cost** batch jobs.
 2. Consolidating and rolling up the component and capacity costs to calculate the total assembly or manufacturing cost of the items.
 For more information, see For more information, see [To calculate the standard cost of an assembly item](inventory-how-work-boms.md#to-calculate-the-standard-cost-of-an-assembly-item).
 3. Implementing the standard costs that are entered when you run the previous batch jobs.
 The standard costs do not take effect until they are implemented.
-For more information, see the **Implement Standard Cost Changes** batch job.
+Use the **Implement Standard Cost Changes** batch job, which updates the changes in the standard cost on items with the ones in the Standard Cost Worksheet table.
 4. Implementing the changes to update the **Unit Cost** field on the item card and perform inventory revaluation.
 For more information, see [Revalue Inventory](inventory-how-revalue-inventory.md).

 ## Viz také